CZ-NIC/fred-docs/Features/General/index.rst

 To ensure the authenticity of the data, only authorized entities (registrars) can perform registrations and modify existing data in the Registry.

-.. todo:: hard-coded and configurable rules
+.. todo:: hard-coded and configurable rules - maybe as Concept?
+   :class: todo-backlog

 .. contents:: Chapter TOC
    :local: